 One of our clients saw a massive increase in their conversions.
-It was just a small tweak that made it happen.
-And the best part?
-They’ve decided to share with you how they achieved this.
+It was just a small tweak involving SSL that made it happen.

 Sometimes, answers are staring us right in the face.
 Advanced performance marketers frequently seek new ways to optimize campaigns by taking a long, hard look at the data.
-But this art isn’t only about numbers—you have to be creative as well.
+They analyze, optimize, tweak and adjust.
+But this art isn’t only about numbers — you have to be creative as well.

 That was the case for our client, who chose not to disclose his name.
 But before we dive into the hack itself, let’s give you the context.

-What kind of performance marketing operations is our hero involved with?
+What kind of performance marketing operations is our client involved with?